microsoft/AzureTRE/docs/tre-admins/troubleshooting-guide.md

 **runner_image:tag** can be obtained using ``docker ps``

+!!! info
-> **Note:** All logs which you see from the resource processor should also be transferred to the App Insights instance as noted above, so it is not essential to follow the progress by logging into the instance.
+    All logs which you see from the resource processor should also be transferred to the App Insights instance as noted above, so it is not essential to follow the progress by logging into the instance.
 Logging into the instance and starting a container manually is helpful in live debugging.

 ### Updating the running container